LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

     <databaseStore id="BatchDatabaseStore" dataSourceRef="fhirbatchDS" schema="JBATCH" tablePrefix="" />
 ```

-Note, the Java Batch is configured in batchDs.xml.
+Note, the Java Batch is configured in batchDs.xml  and included from the default server.xml that gets installed to the `{wlp}/usr/server/fhir-server`.

 ### Configuring FHIR Datasource